fluiddyn/fluidimage/doc/install.rst

 The simplest way to get a good environment for fluidimage is by using conda (with anaconda or miniconda).
 If you use conda, install the main packages with::

+  conda config --add channels conda-forge

-  conda install numpy scipy matplotlib h5py scikit-image pyqt
+  conda install numpy scipy matplotlib h5py imageio scikit-image pyqt

-  conda install ipython jupyter
+  conda install ipython jupyterlab

+  # to use clang to compile C++ files produced by Pythran
+  conda install clangdev

 and the other packages with pip::